duke0815/SimpleViewer/README.md

 **Using the Python Script:**

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine or download the .zip-file.
-2. Navigate to the directory containing the SimpleViewer.py file.
-3. Execute the script by running python SimpleViewer.py in your terminal or command prompt.
+2. Execute the script by running python SimpleViewer.py in your terminal or command prompt.
 Ensure Python is installed on your system.

 **Using the .exe File**

+This method is particularly convenient for users who are not familiar with running Python scripts or prefer a quick and hassle-free solution.
 For an easier experience without the need to have Python installed, you can utilize the precompiled .exe file:

+1. Clone the repository to your local machine or download the .zip-file.
-1. Go to the dist/SimpleViewer/ folder.
+2. Go to the "SimpleViewer" folder.
-2. Launch the application by double-clicking on SimpleViewer.exe.
+3. Launch the application by double-clicking on SimpleViewer.exe.
-This method is particularly convenient for users who are not familiar with running Python scripts or prefer a quick and hassle-free solution.